FulGaz Review: Ride at Home and Enjoy Crisp the Views!

 FulGaz dashboard

-You can sort routes by A-Z, date, distance, elevation, and toughness.
-Unfortunately, the app has no filter to make browsing and choosing the desired route easier.
+You can sort routes by A–Z, date, distance, elevation, toughness, and duration.
+FulGaz also has a filter to make browsing and choosing the desired route easier.

 Before you start riding, I recommend checking out the settings.
-This is where FulGaz has an advantage compared to other indoor apps.
+This is where FulGaz has an advantage over other indoor apps.

 You can also choose between three modes in settings.
 Unfortunately, they are not explained in the app, so here is their brief description: